Hope in Small Doses

 By turns instructive and inspirational, Hope In Small Doses is a deeply moving counterpoint to the cult of anger, fear, and cynicism common to our times.
 Readers will find it practical, good-natured, and ultimately up-lifting.

-The original photography is by Cherie Siebert.
+Original photography by Cherie Siebert.

 The book is a 2015 Eric Hoffer medal finalist for books that provoke, inspire, or redirect thought.
 It was also selected as BookWorks’ Book of the Week in November, 2017.